syncfusion-content/xamarin-docs/Xamarin/SfNavigationDrawer/Drawer-Content.md

 ## Drawer Main Content

-The sliding main content of the NavigationDrawer can be set with any view using `DrawerContentView`.
-This part mostly holds the list of menus that to be selected to display the Main content.
+The sliding main content of the SfNavigationDrawer can be set with any view using `DrawerContentView`.
+This part mostly holds the list of menus that has to be selected to display the Main content.

 The control has been initialized in Xaml